 … to start some seeriuz workz!

-Armed with proper tools, I was able to start the new project.
+Armed with the proper tools, I was able to start the new project.

-Obviously, it was quite a while ago (a year prolly) but I am writing about it now - yeah I know, post lagging sucks.
+It was quite a while ago (a year probably) but I am writing about it now – yeah I know, post lagging sucks.

 Here is a short description of what this cart does and how it can be used.

-I've decided I'll give it a go so I've ordered some PCBs and all needed parts.
+I’ve decided I’ll give it a go so I’ve ordered some PCBs and all the needed parts.

 Below is a short photo story of an assembly process.

-Here is a video that shows a process of CPLD programming.
+Here is a video that shows the process of CPLD programming.

-It is simply done via simple USB cable, however, cart needs power and that is why it is connected to a C64 mainboard.
+It is simply done via a simple USB cable, however, the cart needs power and that is why it is connected to a C64 mainboard.

-However, another part is a bit tricky and shows if it was really ok.
+However, another part is a bit tricky and shows if it was ok.

 Easyprog has to be loaded to C64 while a cart is plugged.

-I usually use SD2IEC to get it loaded and once it loads, it performs simple diag which sometimes outputs stuff like below ;)
+I usually use SD2IEC to get it loaded and once it loads, it performs a simple diag which sometimes outputs stuff like the below 😉

 I usually sort it out by resoldering FLASH and RAM chips.
-Sometimes, some pins on a CPLD has a poor connection or are simply bridged.
-That rarely happens but after several drinks, it is very easy to miss such mistakes :D
+Sometimes, some pins on a CPLD have a poor connection or are simply bridged.
+That rarely happens but after several drinks, it is very easy to miss such mistakes 😀